DietPower Weight-Loss and Nutrition Software

 Is it Guaranteed?

 Besides the backing of an expert scientific panel, a reputable carbohydrate calorie counter will offer you a money-back guarantee.
 In most cases, the guarantee is for 30 days.
-(My company refunds 100 percent of your purchase up to a year later-no questions asked.)

 Read the fine print.
 Some companies subtract a "restocking fee."
 Others will refuse to rebate the tax and shipping charges that you paid.